security-union/av1-streaming/README.md

 ```

 If you notice that the FPS is too low, just set FRAMERATE to 10

-## Goals
-Use the latest, greatest open source technology to live stream using a Raspberry PI.

 ## AV1 Streaming
 AOMedia Video 1 (AV1) is an open, royalty-free video coding format initially designed for video transmissions over the Internet.
 It was developed as a successor to VP9 by the Alliance for Open Media (AOMedia),